The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: New solution to the gluon SD equation (2.1)

-The system of the regularized equations, consisting of the gluon SD eq.~(6.1), the expression (6.5) and the ST identity (6.6), constitutes that the $SU(3)$ colour gauge symmetry of the QCD Lagrangian is not a symmetry of its ground state, and this system has been exactly and uniquely defined.
-The tadpole term enters the full gluon self-energy linearly, see the expression (2.2).
-However, in the full gluon propagator (6.5) it appears in the completely different NL way.
-This happened because its contribution has been summed up with the help of the gluon SD eq.~(6.1).
-Eq.~(6.5) shows the general structure of the regularized full gluon propagator with the constant $\Delta^2_t(D)$, or without it if it is formally put zero.
-In the PT $q^2 \rightarrow \infty$ limit, the term $(\Delta^2_t(D)/ q^2)$ in eq.~(6.5) is to be suppressed, and eq.(6.5) will be reduced to the PT QCD eq.~(4.7).
-This means that the full gluon propagator will behave like the PT QCD gluon propagator at short distance ($q^2 \rightarrow \infty$), namely $\sim 1/ q^2$ (corrected by the asymptotic freedom (AF) logarithm, see discussion at the end of Section 7).
-This is the one of the necessary constraints that a theory is perturbative finite.
-Other ones such as the corresponding behaviour of the spinor Green's function, a unitary of $S$-matrix and analyticity (causality)~\cite{2}, evidently are beyond the scope of the present paper.
-Here we have proven that the true dynamical and gauge structures of the QCD/YM ground state are much more complicated than it is required by its Lagrangian gauge symmetry.
-Despite the gauge symmetry is broken in the QCD ground state, its PT renormalizability is unaffected within our approach to this theory.
+The system of the regularized eqs.~(5.5)-(5.6), explicitly depending on the tadpole term, are present in the form suitable for the NP renormalization program to be performed.
+The tadpole term enters the full gluon self-energy linearly, see the expression (3.6).
+However, in the full gluon propagator (5.5) it appears in the NL way, because its contribution has been summed up with the help of the gluon SD eq.~(5.1).
+The term $(\Delta^2_t(D)/ q^2)$ in the expressions (5.5)-(5.6) is to be suppressed in the PT $q^2 \rightarrow \infty$ limit at the finite $\xi_0 = \lambda^{-1}$ (the above-mentioned canonical gauge will be investigated in detail in the forthcoming second paper).
+Then the full gluon propagator will behave like the free gluon propagator $\sim 1/ q^2$ in this limit.
+This is the one of the necessary constraints that a theory is perturbative renormalizable.
+Other ones such as the corresponding behaviour of the spinor Green's function, a unitary of $S$-matrix and analyticity (causality)~\cite{2}, evidently are beyond the scope of the present work.
+Here one can conclude that the true dynamical and gauge structures of the QCD/YM ground state are much more complicated than it follows from its Lagrangian's formulation.
+However, its PT renormalizability is not affected within the QCD full gluon propagator in the generalized gauge (5.6), i.e., it has the PT renormalizable behaviour at large $q^2$.